 At Select Realty we offer full service with everything you’d expect, but we don’t carry the same huge office expense burden of the ‘big box’ brokerages.
-So we pass the savings along to the seller – 4% total fees, no additional fees from our brokerage.
-The 4% is made up of a full 3% paid to the selling agent and 1% on the Select Realty side: 3% + 1% = 4% total.
+So we pass the savings along to the seller – max 4% total fees, no additional fees from our brokerage.
+The 4% is made up of a full 2% to 3% paid to the buyer’s agent side and 1% on the Select Realty listing side: 2% to 3% + 1% = 3% to 4% total.

 The 1% is what the listing brokerage will charge, just the same as Select Realty.
-However, you’ll still need to pay a selling agent (the one brings a buyer to the table) another 3%, for a 4% total.
-Use caution – 1% brokerages can also charge ‘brokerage fees’, ‘doc prep fees’, ‘file storage fees’ etc. etc. But NOT at Select Realty.
+However, you’ll still need to pay a buyer’s agent (the one who brings a buyer to the table) another 2% to 3%, for the total commission.
+Use caution – 1% brokerages can also charge ‘brokerage fees’, ‘doc prep fees’, ‘file storage fees’ etc. But NOT at Select Realty.

 Check all the small print!